mozilla-services/push-service/docs/design.md

 channelIDs list of strings REQUIRED
 : If the UserAgent has a list of channelIDs it wants to be notified of, it must pass these, otherwise an empty list.
-(Note: This is only required for Simple Push)

 use_webpush bool OPTIONAL
-: If the UserAgent wants the extended WebPush data support for notifications it must include this field with a value of *true*.
+: If the UserAgent wants the WebPush data support for notifications it may include this field with a value of *true*.
+This field may appear for legacy reasons.

 Extra fields: The UserAgent MAY pass any extra JSON data to the PushServer.
 This data may include information required to wake up the UserAgent out-of-band.
 The